Augustine-Geeft/alx-system_engineering-devops/0x02-shell_redirections/README.md

 12-newest_files
 A script that displays the 10 newest files in the current directory with one file per line all sorted from the newest to the oldest.

+13-unique
+A script that takes a list of words as input and prints only words that appear exactly once and prints the output in a one line one word format.